Care about security? We do too. Learn what Atlassian does and what you can do too.

 Prerequisites for Atlassian Access

 Before you can subscribe to Atlassian Access, you need to verify your domain and claim its accounts.
-From admin.atlassian.com, click Domains and choose how you want to verify your domain.
-For details, see Verify a domain for your organization.
+Learn how to verify a domain for your organization

 Subscribe to Atlassian Access